 The Brain and Spine Institute is made up of experts in the field of neuroscience in order to bring patients the best healthcare in East Tennessee for a full range of neurological diseases and disorders.

-Hydrops fetalis is a serious condition in which abnormal amounts of fluid build up in two or more body areas of a fetus or newborn.
+Hydrops fetalis is a serious condition.
+It occurs when abnormal amounts of fluid build up in two or more body areas of a fetus or newborn.
+It is a symptom of underlying problems.

-There are two types of hydrops fetalis: Immune and nonimmune.
-The exact cause depends on which form a baby has.
+There are two types of hydrops fetalis, immune and nonimmune.
+The type depends on the cause of the abnormal fluid.

 Symptoms depend on the severity of the condition.
 Mild forms may cause: